 Myth 3: Smart homes are for big homes only

 Contrary to popular belief, smart home solutions are not exclusive to the elite few with sprawling estates.
 For obvious reasons, bigger houses need smart home and security solutions more than their smaller counterparts.
-Both big and small home owners can fully reap the benefits of security and power saving benefits smart homes have to offer.
-Furthermore, smart home solutions providers are aware that the small to mid size house segment is relatively untapped.
-So, the next wave of products are geared to cater to wider spectrum of home shapes and sizes.
+Both big and small homeowners can fully reap the benefits of security and power-saving benefits smart homes have to offer.
+Furthermore, smart home solutions providers are aware that the small to mid-size house segment is relatively untapped.
+So, the next wave of products is geared to cater to a wider spectrum of home shapes and sizes.

 For more information on smart home solutions and implementations services, contact Actis at 022-30808080 or at email@example.com.